-Usually, the process starts out on a positive note, because you’re excited about your new business.
-You select a few names that naturally sound amazing.
-And you’re convinced that your new-found creativity will help you attract a horde of new clients.
+Usually, the process starts out on a positive note, because you’re excited about your decision to become a VA and you’re rarin’ to go when it comes to figuring out how to find Virtual Assistant jobs.
+You select a few Virtual Assistant company names that naturally sound amazing.
+And you’re convinced that your newfound creativity will help you attract a horde of new clients.

 But then you discover (thanks to Google), that someone has already started using YOUR name.
 Or worse yet, someone bought the domain name and has offered it up for sale at the amazingly low price of $1,999.

 And head hung, it’s back to square one.

 After repeating this process a few times, you begin to feel a little more than frustrated.
 With each “new” idea, your creative juices run lower.
 And before you know it, you’ve resigned yourself to the fact that VA123.business is your best option.

 But before you pull the trigger on that disastrous domain name (which at the time we posted this is available for the low, low price of $3.88/yr), let’s spend a few minutes unpacking a few ideas and resources that might help you choose something a little more memorable.

 - How to Name Your Virtual Assistant Business

 - How to Create a List of Virtual Assistant Business Names in Less than 15 Minutes

 - Narrow Down Your Virtual Assistant Business Name Ideas

 - Don’t Let Choosing a Virtual Assistant Business Name Be a Stumbling Block